-A letter writing activity seemed like a natural way to answer all the questions.
-Here are a few ideas to get you started:
+A letter writing activity seemed like a natural way to answer all his questions.

 - Buy or create cards together.

-- Keep a stash to send for special occasions.
+- Keep a stash or cards to send for special occasions.

 - Encourage your child to write the sender and return addresses on the envelope.